Kyubyong/dc_tts/README.md

 ## Notes
 * []() In case something is not clear or you bump into some weird error, don't be afraid to ask.
 * []() This is my first android project, I had no prior experience on mobile development.
 So the code is probably not optimal, but it works.
+* []() The application runs both an Italian and English model because I have cloned my voice in both languages.
+I think the code still works with one model without any tweaks though.